Entropy-MCMC: Sampling from Flat Basins with Ease: Experiments

 \subsection{Synthetic Examples}

 To demonstrate EMCMC's capability to sample from flat basins, we construct a two-mode energy landscape $\frac{1}{2}\mathcal{N}([-2,-1]^T,0.5\bm{I})+\frac{1}{2}\mathcal{N}([2,1]^T,\bm{I})$ containing a sharp and a flat mode.
-To make the case challenging, we set the initial point at $(-0.2,-0.2)$, the ridge of the two modes, which has no strong preference for either mode.
+To make the case challenging, we set the initial point at $(-0.2,-0.2)$, the ridge of the two modes\footnote{A set of local-maximum points with zero gradients in all directions.}, which has no strong preference for either mode.
+The settings for this experiment are: $\eta=0.5$, $\alpha=5\times10^{-3}$, $1000$ iterations, and collecting samples per $10$ iterations.
 Fig.~\ref{fig:sync} shows that the proposed EMCMC finds the flat basin while SGD and SGLD still prefer the sharp mode due to the slightly larger gradients coming from the sharp mode.
 From Fig.~\ref{fig:sync}(c)\&(d), we see that the samples of $\bm{\theta}_a$ are always around the flat mode, showing its ability to eliminate the sharp mode.
 Although $\bm{\theta}$ visits the sharp mode in the first few iterations, it subsequently inclines toward the flat mode, illustrating the influence of gradient revision by the guiding variable $\bm{\theta}_a$.
-It is noteworthy that the result of EMCMC is essentially \emph{independent} of initialization with appropriate values of $\eta$, since the guiding variable $\bm{\theta}_a$ will always steer $\bm{\theta}$ to the flat mode.
-We show the results for different initialization in Appendix~\ref{sec:supp_exp}.
+If choosing an appropriate $\eta$, EMCMC will find the flat mode no matter how it is initialized.
+This is due to the stationary distribution of $\bm{\theta}_a$, which is flattened and removes the sharp mode.
+Through the interaction term, $\bm{\theta}_a$ will encourage $\bm{\theta}$ to the flat mode.
+We also show the results for different initialization in Appendix~\ref{appendix:sync}.